Akashash01/Energy-Consumption-Report/README.md

 5.Overall cost of 210M units consumed over the years is $15.84M , out of this water has generated 68.2% of amount.

 6.Most of the units consumed on the month April and on particularly Fridays over the years.
+# Recommendations

+1. Implement Energy-Efficient Appliances

+Replace old water heaters, air conditioners, and cooking appliances with energy-efficient models (e.g., ENERGY STAR-rated) that use less water, gas, and electricity, reducing overall consumption.

+2. Optimize Heating and Cooling Systems

+Regularly service HVAC systems, insulate pipes and ducts, and use programmable thermostats to maintain energy efficiency.
+Set optimal temperature ranges to avoid excessive gas and electricity usage.

+3. Use Water-Saving Fixtures

+Install low-flow faucets, showerheads, and dual-flush toilets to reduce water wastage, which in turn lessens the need for energy to heat water, lowering both water and energy bills.

+4. Adopt Smart Lighting and Power Management

+Use LED lights and motion sensors, and unplug devices when not in use to prevent "phantom" electricity usage.
+Smart lighting controls can also adjust based on occupancy and daylight, reducing electricity consumption.

+5. Promote Behavioral Changes and Awareness

+Encourage shorter showers, mindful cooking practices (like using the right burner size), and turning off unused lights and appliances.
+Educating on energy-saving habits helps reduce both immediate and long-term energy consumption across all utilities.